 The process by which the immune system destroys, dilutes, or walls off injurious agents and injured tissue.
 Small blood vessels dilate and become permeable.
 This increases blood flow and permits exudation of plasma and leukocytes.
 The cells arriving from the blood include monocytes, neutrophils, basophils, and lymphocytes; those of local origin include endothelial cells, mast cells, tissue fibroblasts, and macrophages.
 Other mediators of inflammation include cytokines, interleukins, and neuropathies.

 1. A demonstrated antigenic response to a specific antibody.
 2. The specific reaction of host cells to antigenic stimulation.
 SEE: immune response.

 ABBR: IRIS.
 A temporary clinical deterioration of a patient with HIV/AIDS occurring after the initiation of effective treatment with highly active antiretroviral therapy (HAART).

 The lymphatic tissues, organs, and physiological processes that identify an antigen as abnormal or foreign and prevent it from harming the body.
 The body is protected from pathogen invasion by the skin, mucosa, and normal flora of the gastrointestinal tract and skin; chemicals contained in tears; the sebaceous glands; gastric acid; and pancreatic enzymes.
 The bone marrow produces white blood cells (WBCs), the body's primary internal defense.
 Lymphoid tissues, including the thymus gland, spleen, and lymph nodes, influence the growth, maturation, and activation of WBCs; lymphoid tissue in the gastrointestinal and respiratory tracts and mucous membranes contain WBCs for site-specific protection.
-Finally, physiologically active protein mediators, called cytokines, help regulate the growth and function of immunologically active ...
+Finally, physiologically active protein mediators, called ...